 - Don't share dishes, drinking glasses, cups, eating utensils, towels, bedding or other items with other people in your home

-Why is 14 days required for self-isolation?
+Why is a minimum of 14 days Generally required for isolation?

 Evidence from confirmed cases suggests the incubation period for virus responsible for COVID-19 is 14 days.
 During this time, the patient will begin to display symptoms and will be able to transmit the virus to others if they are not isolated.

-Who should self-isolate?
+Who should isolate?

 If you develop symptoms of COVID-19, such as coughing, fever, tiredness or breathing difficulties, contact the 24-hour Flu Hotline on 1-800-534-8600 or 345-947-3077 to inform the Health Services Authority and seek medical advice.
 Alternatively, you may contact your regular General Practitioner via phone.
 Do not go to a hospital or other healthcare provider unless you require emergency care.
 In the event of an emergency, dial 911.